williamroot/dailylog/README.md

 ![](https://i.imgur.com/MJQNRLk.jpg)

-Data scientist at Rede Globo.
+Data scientist at Rede Globo, instructor at Digital House in Brazil.
 Lead developer at Nove de Julho, a project created to audit open data related to state congressmen.
 Contributing data analyst at Open Knowledge Foundation's Operação Serenata de Amor, an open-source project designed to inspect expenses from congressmen and senators in Brazil with support of artificial intelligence.

 Former data-driven news producer at Globo TV, reporter at Folha de S.Paulo newspaper and contributing reporter at piauí magazine.